Select Page

 We will present the three different bollard optics in the same way:

 1. First is an image of false color rendering.
-It shows the amount of light emitted, in color and with footcandle readings.
+It shows the amount of illumination emitted, in color and with footcandle readings.
 The darker the color, the less light is emitted.
-Each number on the image represents the footcandles at a specific distance away from the bollard.
+Each number on the image represents the footcandles at a specific distance from the bollard.
 This provides a visual overview of light in a defined area.
-The area shown in the false rendering images is 20’ x 20’.
+The area in the false rendering images is 20’ x 20’.

 2. Each reflector also has a graph that shows the delivered footcandles at various distances from the bollard lights.
 While the graphs are more precise than the false-color renderings, they do not provide as vivid a graphic.